eea/rdfexport/README.md

 files in it.
 Those are then seen as tables.
 You therefore specify the folder- not the file.

 Naturally, the JDBC driver must be on the classpath.
+You include a `classpath` property in rdfexport.properties containing a colon or semicolon list of JAR files to load before doing any actions.

 3. The properties file
 ----------------------